git719/zls/README.md

 These login methods and the environment variables are described in more length in the [maz](https://github.com/git719/maz) package README.

-## To-Do and Known Issues
+### To-Do and Known Issues
-The program is stable enough to be relied on as a reading/listing utility, but there are a number of little niggly things that could be improved.
+The program is stable enough to be relied on as a small utility, but there are a number of little niggly things that could be improved.
 Will put a list together at some point.

 At any rate, no matter how stable any code is, it is always worth remembering computer scientist [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare)'s famous quote:
 > "Inside every large program is a small program struggling to get out."

-## Coding Philosophy
+### Coding Philosophy
-As mention in the *Introduction* above, the primary goal of this utility is to serve as a study aid for coding Azure utilities in Go, as well as to serve as a quick, _Swiss Army knife* utility to list tenant objects.

-If you look through the code you will note that it is very straightforward.
-Keeping the code clear, and simple to understand and maintain is another coding goal.
+The primary goal of this utility is to serve as a study aid for coding Azure utilities in Go, as well as to serve as a quick _Swiss Army knife* utility for managin tenant IAM objects.
+If you look through the code I think you will find that is relatively straightforward.
+There is a deliberate effor to keep the code as clear as possible, and simple to understand and maintain.

 Note that the bulk of the code is actually in the [maz](https://github.com/git719/maz) library, and other packages.
+Please visit that repo for more info.

 ## Usage
 ```